ravenusmc/world_terrorism/readme.md

 #Getting started
 ### Installing

-To use this program, you will need Pandas, numpy and matplotlib installed.
+To use this program, you will need Pandas, numpy, pygal, pycountry and matplotlib installed.